 Hong Kong Wheel opening hours

-The final ride of the day starts at 10.30 pm.
+The attraction is open seven days a week, and the final ride of the day starts at 10.30 pm.

 Best time to visit Hong Kong Wheel